IAM Automation: How App Access Works With Identity Providers

 - Authentication events log in your IDP

-- Approval decisions live in email or ticketing systems
+- Approval decisions live in email or Slack threads

 - Provisioning actions sit in application-specific logs

 And that's just the access you know about.
-When approval workflows are slow or unclear, employees work around them, signing up for tools directly with a work email and never looping in IT.
-This shadow IT creates access that doesn't appear in any log, because it never touched your approval process in the first place.
+When approval workflows feel slow or unclear, employees work around them.
+They sign up for tools directly with a work email and never loop in IT.
+The resulting shadow IT creates access that doesn't appear in any log, because it never touched your approval process in the first place.

-When auditors ask "Who approved this person's access to Salesforce?", you're hunting through IDP logs, email threads, and spreadsheets to reconstruct the answer.
-This manual reconstruction often takes hours per access review, and incomplete documentation leads to repeat audit findings.
+When auditors ask who approved this person's access to Salesforce, you're hunting through IDP logs, email threads, and spreadsheets to piece the answer together.
+That reconstruction takes hours per access review, and incomplete documentation tends to surface as repeat findings the next time around.

-Think of an orchestration layer as the workflow brain that sits between your employees and your identity provider.
+Think of an AI service desk as the operational layer between your employees and your identity provider.
 Your IDP knows how to create accounts and assign groups.
-The orchestration layer decides when that should happen, who needs to approve it, and how to prove it later.
+The AI service desk decides when that should happen, who needs to approve it, executes the actions across every connected system, and produces the audit trail in the process.

-Multi-step approval automation: Orchestration layers route requests to managers, system owners, and compliance teams with SLA tracking and escalation.
-When approvals stall, the system automatically escalates rather than leaving requests stuck in someone's inbox.
+Multi-step approval automation: Requests route to managers, app owners, and Finance with SLA tracking and escalation built in.
+When approvals stall, the agent escalates automatically instead of letting requests sit in someone's inbox.

-Time-bound access management: Contractor access, temporary project permissions, and elevated privileges automatically expire based on configured policies.
-No calendar reminders or manual revocation required.
+Time-bound access: Contractor access, project permissions, and elevated privileges expire automatically based on policy.
+No calendar reminders.
+No manual revocation.

-These orchestration capabilities exist across several platforms, but most are built for enterprise security teams with dedicated identity governance staff.
-For IT teams at growing companies who need workflow automation without a six-month implementation, the approach looks different.
+Capabilities like these exist across several platforms, but most are built for enterprise security teams with dedicated identity governance staff.
+For IT teams at growing companies who need this workflow layer without a six-month implementation, the approach looks different.

 How Siit Extends Your Identity Provider

-- Routes approval to their manager with full context
+- Routes the approval to the right manager and app owner with full request context

-Every action is logged with full agent logs, so you always know what happened and why.
-No black box automation.
+Every action runs through the agent's playbook with human-in-the-loop controls and full logs, so you always know what happened and why.

-Siit doesn't replace your Okta or Entra ID investment.
-It adds the access request tracking and approval workflows your IDP doesn't provide.
+Siit doesn't replace your Okta, Entra ID, or JumpCloud investment.
+It adds the operational layer your IDP doesn't provide, including request intake, approval routing, cross-departmental coordination, and unified audit logging.
 Your IDP handles authentication and technical provisioning.
 Siit handles everything between "I need access" and "access granted."

 Extend Your IDP Into Full App Access Automation